Alex J. Loosley

 Alex Loosley hails from Simon Fraser University (SFU) where he earned a B.Sc. in Physics and a minor in Business.
 During his senior year, he studied the role of positive feedback in biological oscillators with Prof. Eldon Emberly.
-Alex is now pursuing a Ph.D at Brown University under supervision and tutelage from Prof. Jay Tang's and Prof. Jonathan Reichner studying cellular traction forces and effects of substrate rigidity on cellular function.
+Alex recently completed his Ph.D at Brown University under supervision and tutelage from Prof. Jay Tang's and Prof. Jonathan Reichner studying cellular traction forces and effects of substrate rigidity on cell motility and function.

 Simon Fraser University (2003-2008) - B.Sc. - Physics

 Brown University (2009-2014) - Sc.M / Ph.D. - Physics

 - BPS Annual Meeting @ San Francisco, 2014.

 Quantification of Directional Motility by a Characteristic Directionality Time.